emofun0/544-code-submission/README.md

 ## Running Llama 3.3 8B on first 200 distractor sample
 Preferably run it on Google Colab:
 1. Open file with Google Colab.
-2. Select GPU(preferable: A100) and click Run All.
+2. Select GPU(preferably A100) and click Run All.

 Running in local machine:
 ```